Eugene Walter Baker

 Starting with the International League's Springfield squad, he then moved over to Des Moines of the Single A Western League.
 He moved up to Triple A with the Los Angeles Angels and stayed there for three more seasons - 1951-1953.
 He was an iron man, playing every day, and while his batting averages were decent but not great, he made a name for himself with defense, stolen bases, and home runs.
 There was controversy at the time as to whether Baker was being kept back because of his race.
 The Cubs at the time had many problems with their shortstops, and could have used a good defender with some pop who could steal bases.

 With the Cubs and Ernie Banks

-Baker was slotted to be the Cubs third baseman in 1957, playing all his 12 games there before being traded.
+Baker was slotted to be the Cubs third baseman in 1957, playing all 12 games there before being traded.
 Bobby Morgan, a weak-hitting veteran, took over the second base job for the Cubs.
-Third base became a real problem for the Cubs after Baker left - Ernie Banks, who played more shortstop that year than anyone else on the Cubs, also played more third base than any other single player on the team as ten different players each appeared for one or more games at third base.
-Baker was traded with Dee Fondy to the Pittsburgh Pirates for Dale Long and Lee Walls.
+Third base became a real problem for the Cubs after Baker left - Ernie Banks, who played more shortstop that year than anyone else on the Cubs, also played more third than any other single player as ten different players each appeared for one or more games at third base.
+Baker, meanwhile, had been traded with Dee Fondy to the Pittsburgh Pirates for Dale Long and Lee Walls.